modalsoul0226/CheatBook/网络/uoft/open2.md

 - The modernist demand for a radical, and original departure from traditional tonality prompted a break from tonality.
   - Composers developed their own approaches to post-tonal composition, resulting in **diverse compositional styles in the 20th century**.
   - While composers like Debussy organized their works around a tonal centre, other composers opted for composing completely atonal work.
-- One of the most notable approaches to pitch organization from the early 20th century was developed by Arnold Schoenberg.
+- One of the most notable approaches to pitch organization from the early 20th century was developed by Arnold **Schoenberg**.
-  - Around 1908, Schoenberg embraced atonality, a term we use to describe music that completely avoids tonal centres.
+  - Around 1908, Schoenberg embraced **atonality**, a term we use to describe music that **completely avoids tonal centres**.
 This style of composition is extremely dissonant and devoid of any need for resolution.
-  - From his initial experiments with atonality, Schoenberg developed his most innovative compositional system: the 12-tone method.
+  - From his initial experiments with atonality, Schoenberg developed his most innovative compositional system: the **12-tone** method.
 <br/>

 **Arnold Schoenberg and 12-Tone Technique**
-- Schoenberg experimented with ways to bring formal coherence to atonal music in a way that would match tonal music.
+- Schoenberg experimented with ways to bring **formal coherence** to atonal music in a way that would match tonal music.
   - In the 1920s he developed the 12-tone method.
-  - The 12-tone method uses the 12 tones of the chromatic scale which are arranged in a specific order by the composer.
+  - The 12-tone method uses the **12 tones of the chromatic scale** which are **arranged in a specific order** by the composer.
 This initial arrangement of notes is called the prime row.
-  - C-C#-D-D#-E-F-F#-G-G#-A-A#-B: The composer arranges these in an order of their choosing to create the prime row.
+  - C-C#-D-D#-E-F-F#-G-G#-A-A#-B: The composer arranges these in an order of their choosing to create the **prime row**.
-- This is also called serialism or dodecaphonic music.
+- This is also called **serialism** or **dodecaphonic** music.
 <br/>

-- The composer typically states the prime row first with subsequent statements being variations of the prime row.
+- The composer typically **states the prime row first with subsequent statements being variations of the prime row**.
-- These variations can be retrograde (the prime row backwards), inversion (the prime row but with reversed upward or downward motion), or retrograde-inversion (a combination of the two).
+- These variations can be **retrograde** (the prime row backwards), **inversion** (the prime row but with reversed upward or downward motion), or **retrograde-inversion** (a combination of the two).
-- The 12-tone method organizes the pitches in a coherent way, but still avoids privileging any one pitch in the way tonal music does.
+- The 12-tone method organizes the pitches in a coherent way, but still **avoids privileging any one pitch** in the way tonal music does.
 - Schoenberg combined this method of composition with traditional instrumental forms (e.g. variations, string quartet, piano suites).
 <br/>

 ---
 **The Second Viennese School**
-- Schoenberg, and his students Alban Berg and Anton Webern, are often referred to as the Second Viennese School.
+- **Schoenberg**, and his students Alban **Berg** and Anton **Webern**, are often referred to as the **Second Viennese School**.
-- This title makes an explicit connection between Schoenberg and his pupils and the First Viennese School: Haydn, Mozart, Beethoven.
+- This title makes an explicit connection between Schoenberg and his pupils and the **First** Viennese School: **Haydn**, **Mozart**, **Beethoven**.
 <br/>

 **Anton Webern**
 - Began lessons with Schoenberg in 1904.
 - Webern adopted 12-tone method of composition.
-He believed that it was the inevitable result of music's evolution, a natural discovery rather than an innovation.
+He believed that it was the **inevitable result of music's evolution**, a **natural discovery** rather than an innovation.
-- Webern's compositions are deeply expressive, but also very concentrated, often using very minimal means.
+- Webern's compositions are deeply **expressive**, but also very concentrated, often using very **minimal** means.
   - He believed that art should only do what is necessary.
 He would sometimes deem a work finished once he had incorporated all 12 tones.
 Some of his shortest atonal pieces have only 20 notes.
 - He also made use of understated dynamics that were very precisely indicated.
 - Webern received very little claim during his life; however, he became more widely recognized by composers and scholars after WWII.
 <br/>

 Webern's *Symphony, op.21 (1928): Movement 2, Variationen*
-- This symphony was written using 12-tone technique.
+- This symphony was written using **12-tone** technique.
   - This movement is in variation form.
   - Webern creates 7 variations and a coda from his prime row.
-- The movement is a palindrome: the second half is the first half in reverse.
+- The movement is a **palindrome**: the second half is the first half in reverse.
 The entire movement pivots around a central note in variation 4.
 It is symmetric.
 - There are smaller palindromes within each variation as well.

 ---
 <h3>Music and Modernism in Soviet Russia</h3>

 **The Russian Revolution**
-- 1917: Russian revolution - the first stage of the revolution was spurred on by protests against the Tsarist government and the bread shortage.
+- **1917**: **Russian revolution** - the first stage of the revolution was spurred on by protests against the Tsarist government and the bread shortage.
   - Russian was poverty-stricken and still played host to serfdom.
-  - Bolsheviks, lead by Vladimir Lenin, came to power and the tsarist autocracy ended.
+  - **Bolsheviks**, lead by Vladimir Lenin, came to power and the tsarist autocracy ended.
-- 1922: Soviet Union was founded.
+- **1922**: **Soviet Union** was founded.
   - The Bolsheviks established the worlds first Communist state.
-- 1929: Stalin came to power after Lenin's death.
+- **1929**: **Stalin** came to power after Lenin's death.
 His reign bought industrial and military prosperity to the Soviet Union, but his was a totalitarian rule.
 - Potential threads/enemies to Stalin were executed or sent to labour camps.
 He was responsible for 20 million deaths during his rule.
 <br/>

 ##### Music in Soviet Russia: Socialist Realism and the Composer
 - In the Soviet Union, all aspects of life were moderated by the government.
 This included the arts.
   - The arts were used as a tool to indoctrinate the public into the Marxist-Leninist ideology, celebrate the leadership, and encourage patriotism.
-- In the 1934, the doctrine of Socialist Realism was positioned as the ideal aesthetic for arts in the Soviet Union.
+- In the **1934**, the doctrine of **Socialist Realism** was positioned as the ideal aesthetic for arts in the Soviet Union.
 - **Socialist Realism (definition)**
-  - Socialist realism in the arts, involved using a realistic style to portray socialism in a positive light.
-This involved celebrating the Russian revolution and its heroes and demonstrating the progress of the people under the Soviet state.
+  - Socialist realism in the arts, involved using **a realistic style to portray socialism** in a positive light.
+This involved celebrating the **Russian revolution and its heroes** and demonstrating the progress of the people under the Soviet state.
-- Socialist realism in music: simple/accessible harmonic language, emphasis on melody, folk-like style that promotes patriotism.
+- Socialist realism in music: **simple/accessible harmonic language**, emphasis on **melody**, **folk-like** style that promotes patriotism.
-  - It stood in opposition to expressionism, modernism, symbolism, and any kind of abstraction.
+  - It **stood in opposition to expressionism, modernism, symbolism**, and any kind of abstraction.
   - Creating music that contradicted the tenets of socialist realism could result in death or banishment.
 <br/>

 **Sergey Prokofiev (1891 - 1953)**
-- Was initially known as a radical modernist.
+- Was **initially known as a radical modernist**.
   - After the Russian Revolution, he toured North America and Western Europe for 20 years.
   - During this time he fulfilled various commissions, composing and performing his own piano works as well as producing larger works such as his opera, *The Love for Three Oranges* (1921).
 - He was motivated to return to the Soviet Union by the government's offer of commission and performances.